HartsyAI/SwarmUI-MagicPromptExtension/README.md

 The MagicPrompt Extension provides a simple and intuitive way directly in SwarmUI to generate text prompts for Stable Diffusion images.
 This uses your local Ollama LLMs.

-> **Warning:**
+> [!WARNING]
-> - [HartsyCore](https://github.com/HartsyAI/SwarmUI-HartsyCore) is a critical component for all Hartsy extensions.
+> [HartsyCore](https://github.com/HartsyAI/SwarmUI-HartsyCore) is a critical component for all Hartsy extensions.
 Ensure it is installed and functioning correctly before installing other Hartsy extensions.
-> - Always back up your SwarmUI configuration before making changes.
+> Always back up your SwarmUI configuration before making changes.

 ## Features
 ------------